SachinAsodekar/Contact-Web-App/README.md

 # Contact Web App (FrontEnd)

-This simple webapp created to demontrate the ability of handling CRUD operations on client side using React.js class and functional components.
+This simple webapp created to demonstrate the ability of handling CRUD operations on client side using React.js class and functional components.

 ## Actions you can perform